-This article describes how to create an Azure VM assessment for on-premises VMware VMs or Hyper-V VMs with Azure Migrate: Server Assessment.
+This article describes how to create an Azure VM assessment for on-premises servers in you VMware, Hyper-V or physical/other cloud environment with Azure Migrate: Discovery and assessment.

 Azure Migrate helps you to migrate to Azure.
 Azure Migrate provides a centralized hub to track discovery, assessment, and migration of on-premises infrastructure, applications, and data to Azure.
 The hub provides Azure tools for assessment and migration, as well as third-party independent software vendor (ISV) offerings.

 - Make sure you've created an Azure Migrate project.

 - If you've already created a project, make sure you've added the Azure Migrate: Discovery and assessment tool.

 - To create an assessment, you need to set up an Azure Migrate appliance for VMware or Hyper-V. The appliance discovers on-premises servers, and sends metadata and performance data to Azure Migrate: Discovery and assessment.
 Learn more.